eepycee/DGMBL/README.md

-# random-.bat-file-for-funnys
+# DGMBL

-As of V1.1-DELTA
+As of beta1

 can open calculator,
 open it 10 times,